VJ-Varanasi/personal-website/content/past_projects/HIMCM/index.md

 slides: ""
 ---

-Earned Outstanding Distinction (top 9 out of 791) in COMAP's 2019 HiMCM Mathematical Modeling challenge.

-In this challenge, my team and I modeled the economic impact of charging of personal devices in public spaces.
-Our solution involved creating individual agents based models of personal device charging habits by location and estimating the resulting costs.
-A full write up of our solution can be found at: {{% staticref "uploads/HiMCM_Paper.pdf" "newtab" %}}HiMCM Solution{{% /staticref %}}
+In this challenge, my team and I modeled the economic impact of charging of personal devices in public spaces via a series of agents-based models.
+A full write up of our methodology and results can be found at: {{% staticref "uploads/HiMCM_Paper.pdf" "newtab" %}}HiMCM Solution{{% /staticref %}}